Nonexistence of semiorthogonal decompositions and sections of the canonical bundle: in higher dimensions

-Thus we conclude that $E$ is contained in the union of the singular fibers of $f$ and hence $ \Bs | \omega_X | $ is contained in the union of finitely many fibers of $f$.
-Since we assumed $ \omega_X|_{X_c} \in \PPic^{0} _{X_c/\bfk}, $ the rest of the arguments are the same as those in \pref{sc:kappa=1}. \end{proof}
+where $ s _{ E } $ is the section of the line bundle $ \cO _{ X } ( E ) $ which tautologically corresponds to $E$, that there exists an effective canonical divisor of $X$ whose support is contained in the union of finitely many fibers and the support of $E$.
+Thus we conclude the proof. \end{proof}

 Let $ \PPic^{\tau} \subset \PPic $ be the subscheme of numerically trivial line bundles (see \cite[Section 9.6]{MR2222646}).
 If $ \PPic^0_{X_c}=\PPic^{\tau}_{X_c} $ holds for any singular fiber $ X_c $, since the morphism $f$ is defined by some multiple of $\omega_X$, the last assumption of \pref{th:when kappa=1} will be automatically satisfied.
 This is always the case if $\dim X_c = 1$, but not in general.
 Actually, even worse, the following example due to Keiji Oguiso satisfies all the assumptions of \pref{th:when kappa=1} but the last one.
 The authors are not sure if its derived category admits a non-trivial SOD or not.